 - Electronic Health Record (EHR) regulations require doctors to spend about half of their time on paperwork and data entry instead of patient care.
 Physicians are now serving as data entry clerks.
 Even more, this data is used to monitor both patient and physician behavior.

 - Red tape and regulations are driving physicians out of private practice.
 Fifty-three percent of doctors are now payroll physicians employed by hospitals.
 Those doctors are beholden to their employers—the hospital—and not their patients.

 Lower drug prices.

-- Right now $250 billion per year goes to middlemen that should be returned to patients in the form of lower costs of drugs and medical devices.
+- Right now, tens of billions of dollars go to middlemen annually that should be returned to patients in the form of lower costs for drugs and medical devices.

 - Repeal the legislation that exempts these middlemen from penalty for violating federal anti-kickback law.

 - Nearly all the recent increases in drug list prices can be chalked up to rising rebates.